sksoumik/programming_notes/README.md

 **False positive (FP):** Given an image, if your model predicts that the patient has cancer but the the actual target for that image says that the patient doesn't have cancer, it a false positive.
 Means the model prediction is False.

 **False negative (FN):** Given an image, if your model predicts that the patient doesn't have cancer but the actual target for that image says that the patient has cancer, it is a false negative.
 This prediction is also false.

+## When not to use accuracy as Metric

+If the number of samples in one class outnumber the number of samples in another class by a lot.
+In these kinds of cases, it is not advisable to use accuracy as an evaluation metric as it is not representative of the data.
+So, you might get high accuracy, but your model will probably not perform that well when it comes to real-world samples, and you won’t be able to explain to your managers why.
+In these cases, it’s better to look at other metrics such as precision.

+## Common Evaluation Metrics in ML

+If we talk about **classification problems**, the most common metrics used are:

+- Accuracy

+- Precision (P)
+- Recall (R)
+- F1 score (F1)
+- Area under the ROC (Receiver Operating Characteristic) curve or simply AUC (AUC)
+- Log loss- Precision at k (P@k)
+- Average precision at k (AP@k)
+- Mean average precision at k (MAP@k)

+When it comes to **regression**, the most commonly used evaluation metrics are:

+- Mean absolute error (MAE)
+- Mean squared error (MSE)
+- Root mean squared error (RMSE)
+- Root mean squared logarithmic error (RMSLE)
+- Mean percentage error (MPE)
+- Mean absolute percentage error (MAPE)- R2